Youth Aliyah: History

-Just before the outbreak of World War II, when immigration certificates to Palestine became difficult to obtain, Youth Aliyah activists in London came up with an interim solution whereby groups of young people would receive pioneer training in countries outside the Third Reich until they could immigrate to Palestine. jewish immigration facilitated by the United Kingdom became increasingly difficult and complicated as the Italian-Abyssinian war affected Britain's relationship with Palestine.
+Just before the outbreak of World War II, when immigration certificates to Mandatory Palestine became difficult to obtain, Youth Aliyah activists in London came up with an interim solution whereby groups of young people would receive pioneer training in countries outside the Third Reich until they could immigrate to Palestine.
+Jewish immigration facilitated by the United Kingdom became increasingly difficult and complicated as the Italian-Abyssinian war affected Britain's relationship with Palestine.
 Starting in 1936, to appease Arabs that were against Jewish immigration, Britain greatly reduced the number of immigrants through the Youth Aliyah program.
 As a result, Britain shifted immigration internally within the United Kingdom.
-Out of the approximately 10,000 children who migrated to Great Britain under the auspices of the Kindertransport program, some intended to reach Palestine with Youth Aliyah at a later time.
-After this British policy was formulated in November 1938, it facilitated not only thousands of Jewish children settling in the United Kingdom on a permanent basis, but also 3,400 staying there temporarily on the way to Palestine.
+Out of the approximately 10,000 children who migrated to Great Britain under the auspices of the Kindertransport program, some intended to reach Mandatory Palestine with Youth Aliyah at a later time.
+After this British policy was formulated in November 1938, it facilitated not only thousands of Jewish children settling in the United Kingdom on a permanent basis, but also 3,400 staying there temporarily on the way to Mandatory Palestine.
 As the war spread across Europe, the program expanded to save children from occupied countries such as Yugoslavia.

 Britain would continue to allow foreign policy to affect their support of the Youth Aliyah program which resulted in the organization saving less children from Nazi tyranny and violence.
 In 1938, the British government withdrew their previous support of the Balfour Declaration, limiting their commitment to create a Jewish homeland.
-As violent anti-Semitism metastasized in Europe, Britain attempted to move 5,000 children from Germany into Palestine.
-In 1939, only 240 children were brought to Palestine.
+As violent anti-Semitism metastasized in Europe, Britain attempted to move 5,000 children from Germany into Mandatory Palestine.
+In 1939, only 240 children were brought to Mandatory Palestine.
 Immigration certificates given to the Youth Aliyah program became increasingly hard to obtain as Britain failed to give full support.
 The cynical foreign policy from Great Britain held the program back and failed to save thousands of children from the Nazi regime.